rcrowther/django-img/README.md

 The Image class attribute must be 'auto_delete=True'.

-#### Auto-delete images when a supporting object is deleted
-Place this in the ready() method of the application,

-    from image.signals import register_image_delete_handler

-    class NewsConfig(AppConfig):
-        ...

-        def ready(self):
-            super().ready()
-            from news_article.models import NewsArticle
-            register_image_delete_handler(NewsArticle)

-The image fields must be an ImageOneToOneField or ImageManyToOneField, and their attribute must be 'auto_delete=True'.

-### Avoid auto-deletion for pooled images
-Only run auto-deletion on one-to-one file definitions.
-In an image pool, there is no simple way to track which models are using files. you run into this is a classic computing problem, and best avoided.

 ### Default behavior
 By default, the core repository will auto-delete Reform models when the Image is deleted, and auto-delete the associated files.
 It will not auto-delete the original files associated with Images.
 This behaviour is not interited by custom repositories.